subprocess

 const terminal: Terminal = new Terminal();

-const process: AdbSubprocessProtocol = await adb.subprocess.shell();
+const process: AdbNoneSubprocessProtocol = await adb.subprocess.noneProtocol.spawn("ls --color");

 new WritableStream<Uint8Array>({